graemechristie/NinjaSettings/README.md

 ```

-Create an interface with property names matching the app settings keys, and the desired types you'd like the values converted to when you reference them in your application
+Create an interface with property names matching the app settings keys, and the desired types you'd like the values converted to when you reference them in your application.

 ```C#
  public interface IAppSettings